If you’re living with endometriosis, tissue that normally lines the uterus grows in other parts of your pelvis — like in the bladder or ovaries.

 When you’re experiencing pain and other symptoms of endometriosis, it’s easy to forget that your partner is living through them with you.

-They may experience many of the same emotions you have — including anger, frustration, helplessness, and even despair. conducted on the partners of women with endometriosis found that men experienced a number of strong emotions — including anxiety, low mood, and a feeling of powerlessness.
+They may experience many of the same emotions you have — including anger, frustration, helplessness, and even despair.

 Be sure to listen when your partner is expressing themselves.
 Be understanding and supportive.
 Of course, you should expect the same support in return.

 If your partner isn’t coping well with your diagnosis, seek help from a professional.
 Go to your next doctor appointment together.
 Or schedule a couple’s session with a counselor — preferably one who is experienced in treating people with chronic conditions like endometriosis.

 Every woman with endometriosis is different, but for some, sex is extremely painful.
 That pain may be due to the abnormal tissue, vaginal dryness, or hormonal changes.
 Whatever the cause of painful intercourse, it can disrupt your sex life and cause a major strain on your relationship.

 Endometriosis pain isn’t consistent.
 It can get more intense at certain times of the month, or in some positions.
 Experiment by having sex at different times in your cycle.
 Incorporate other types of stimulation, like touching, massage, or oral sex.
 And use a lubricant to make vaginal sex more comfortable.